PTsolvers/Chmy.jl/docs/src/index.md

 ## Funding

-The development of this package was supported by the [GPU4GEO PASC project](https://pasc-ch.org/projects/2021-2024/gpu4geo/index.html).
+The development of this package is supported by the [GPU4GEO PASC project](https://pasc-ch.org/projects/2021-2024/gpu4geo/index.html).
 More information about the GPU4GEO project can be found on the [GPU4GEO website](https://ptsolvers.github.io/GPU4GEO/).